CompeteLeague/clAngularDirectives/clThumbnail/README.md

 ### Install

-Use `bower install cl-thumbnail` to install the package.
+Use `bower install cl-angular-directives` to install the package.

 ### Usage